Maybe it was his Texas drawl.

 No home came.

-We knew He wanted to bless us, but He did not choose to bless us with a house.
+Truly, we knew He wanted to bless us, but He did not choose to bless us with a house for a very long time.

-In fact, we’ve now lived in this little apartment for over 8 years without even the prospect of a change in address.
+In fact, we lived in a small apartment for over 7 years without even the prospect of a change in address.

 “Pray until God gives you what you want or until He changes your want-er.”